oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

 APEX is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.

-*Estimated Lab Time: 10 minutes*
+*Estimated Lab Time:* 10 minutes

 ### Objectives

 In this lab, you will:
 - Trade a Car making payments using Tokens

-### Pre-Requisites
+### Prerequisites
 This lab assumes you have:
+- An Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup
-- Created a Blockchain Network connecting 3 organizations
+    - Lab: Create a Blockchain Network connecting 3 Organizations
-- Created, Deployed & Executed Smart Contracts using Oracle Blockchain App Builder
+    - Lab: Create and Deploy Smart Contracts using Oracle Blockchain App Builder
-- Created & Setup API Gateway to connect with Smart Contract API's
+    - Lab: Create & Setup API Gateway to connect with Smart Contract API's
-- Building Car Marketplace application using APEX
+    - Lab: Building Car Marketplace application using APEX

 ## Task 1: Setup APEX Web Credentials